-- To provide comprehensive employment law, industrial relations advice and support to employee members and to liaise with relevant internal and external departments, as appropriate. - To provide comprehensive employment law, industrial relations advice and support to employer members in their management of staff, people, policies and procedures, and in relation to external legal claims. - The post holder will also represent members in the workplace at hearings/meetings - The post holder will actively support recruitment of medical students and other medical staff. - This position is generally used as a development role, as experience of casework increases advisers can begin to take on more complex casework including representation work.
+- To provide comprehensive employment law, industrial relations advice and support to members and to liaise with relevant internal and external departments, as appropriate. - The post holder will also represent members in the workplace at hearings/meetings - The post holder will have responsibility for the recruitment of medical students and other medical staff. - This position is generally used as a development role, as experience of casework increases advisers can begin to take on more and more complex casework including representation work.